hmrc/self-assessment-end-to-end-service-guide/source/documentation/end-to-end-user-journeys.html.md

 ## Register for Self Assessment for Agents

-Agents must register for Self Assessment for Agents before they can use this service.
+Agents must register for, or already be registered for, Self Assessment for Agents before they can use this service.
 This is also known as getting an agent code - HMRC allocates the agent a Self Assessment agent code, in the format A12345.

 More details are given at [Self Assessment for Agents: HMRC online services](https://www.gov.uk/guidance/self-assessment-for-agents-online-service#how-to-get-an-agent-code).
 We encourage you to include this link in your software.